kubeshop/botkube-docs/docs/installation/elasticsearch/index.md

      helm install --version v0.16.0 --name botkube --namespace botkube --create-namespace -f /path/to/config.yaml --set=...other args..
      ```

-  Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime)
+  Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime).

 ## Remove Botkube

-Execute following command to completely remove Botkube and related resources from your cluster
+Execute following command to completely remove Botkube and related resources from your cluster:

 ```bash
 helm uninstall botkube --namespace botkube